unboxedtechnology/presentations/PITCHME.md

 # Presentations Using Git Pitch

+Rick Beddard - 2016.12.07

 #HSLIDE

-# About the Author
+## What is Git Pitch?

 Rick Beddard is a Technology Aficionado (yes, I had to look up that spelling) located in Richmond, Virginia.
+He spends his days changing lives through his work at Unboxed Technology and his nights pursuing highly important endeavors such as being a husband and father.

+#HSLIDE

+## About the Author

-He spends his days changing lives at Unboxed Technology, LLC and his nights pursuing more important endeavors such as being a husband and father.
+Rick Beddard is a Technology Aficionado (yes, I had to look up that spelling) located in Richmond, Virginia.
+He spends his days changing lives through his work at Unboxed Technology and his nights pursuing highly important endeavors such as being a husband and father.

 #HSLIDE